 Staying at the Aero Club is a very reasonable, secure option for those on more of a budget.
-The club interior is quirkily interesting, the shady grounds are very pleasant and the excellent restaurant and bar dependable.
+The club interior is quirkily interesting, the shady grounds are very pleasant and the excellent restaurant and bar are dependable.

-Ideal length of stay
+- Ideal length of stay

 - The Aero Club is located inside the precincts of Wilson Airport, a one- or two-minute taxi ride from arrival and departure areas.